Fevol/obsidian-translate/README.md

 or suggest improvements, or message me over on Discord (@Fevol#9470).

 This plugin started off as a personal passion project.
 It ballooned into something much bigger than I had originally intended.
-I hope that this plugin will be useful to you, and I hope to keep improving it in the future.
+I hope that this plugin will be useful to you, and I plan to keep improving on it in the future.

 ---